-Students are encouraged to plan their major or minor based on the catalog requirements (see links to handouts to your right) and to be self-reliant in planning and completing their degree.
-In addition to the links here, you may obtain information about the Psychology major, including information about graduate programs (Graduate Programs in Psychology) from the Psychology Advising Bulletin Board (located 3rd floor, King Hall, across from north elevators).
+Students are encouraged to plan their major or minor based on the catalog requirements (see links to handouts below) and to be self-reliant in planning and completing their degree.
+In addition to the links here, you may obtain information about the Psychology major, including information About Graduate Study from the Psychology Advising Bulletin Board (located 3rd floor, King Hall, across from north elevators).

 Information about careers and graduate programs in Psychology is also available at the American Psychological Association (APA), Association for Psychological Science (APS), and the Western Psychological Association (WPA) websites.

-You can also schedule an appointment with an advisor in the NSS Advisement Center by calling (323) 343-5284.
-The NSS Advisement Center is located in King Hall, D-wing, Room 1050.
+For help with selecting your classes, checking your progress toward graduation, or completing a graduation application, please schedule an appointment with an advisor in the NSS Advisement Center by calling (323) 343-5284 or visiting their office in King Hall, D-Wing, Room 1044.

 Roadmaps and Program Plans

-Program plans and roadmaps (see links to handouts to your right) serve as a critical tool in the advisement of new and continuing students.
+Program plans and roadmaps (see links to handouts under the Forms and Handouts menu above) serve as a critical tool in the advisement of new and continuing students.
 The roadmaps are not meant to cover every possibility, but are simple guides to help students progress in a timely manner towards graduation.
 Entering freshmen and transfer students should choose the "Roadmap" that best fits their situation and study needs.

-The department will verify that you have completed all prerequisites before posting your permit.
+A permit allows you to add courses that require department consent and/or may be required if you have taken a prerequisite course but GET does not allow you add the class.
+The department will verify that you have completed all prerequisites before issuing your permit.
 A permit does not guarantee a seat in the class!
 It is still your responsibility to add the class once your enrollment date begins.
-If the section is full, check GET frequently to see if a seat opens up.

 The Department and University send important information via the campus email system.
 For example, the Department will send you notices about class cancellations, job or volunteer opportunities, or upcoming events.
-You will want to continuously check your CSULA email account or opt to have your messages forwarded to an email account you check more frequently.
+You will want to continuously check your Cal State LA email account or opt to have your messages forwarded to an email account you check more frequently.

 Applying for Graduation

-All CSULA students are required to apply for graduation two quarters before their graduation date (e.g., if you are planning to graduate in Spring, you must file your graduation application the previous Fall; see the Schedule of Classes or the Quicklinks above for application dates).
+All Cal State LA students are required to apply for graduation one semester before their graduation date (e.g., if you are planning to graduate in Spring, you must file your graduation application the previous Fall; see the Schedule of Classes or the Quicklinks above for application dates).
 You can obtain a Graduation Application from Admin.
-146; pay the Graduation Application fee at the University Cashier's window; then turn in your paid and stamped Graduation Application to the Psychology Dept. office (KH C3104).
+409; pay the Graduation Application fee at the University Cashier's window; then turn in your paid and stamped Graduation Application to the Psychology Dept. office (KH C3104).
 We advise students to make an appointment with an advisor for a "Grad Check" at least two weeks before the application deadlines.